Date of publication of Silent Witness 23 | BBC plot, cast, trailer - Mash Viral

-The ever popular forensic drama Silent Witness will return to a 23rd (!!) series at BBC One.
+The ever popular forensic drama Silent Witness is back on BBC One for a 23rd (!!) series.

 Here’s everything we know so far: